 New Directions in Erosion and Sediment Control Guidance for Ontario: The Latest on Best Management Practices, Turbidity Targets and Performance Monitoring

-The new ESC Guide for the Greater Golden Horseshoe Area addresses these key changes and provides practitioners with current, concise, relevant and solution-oriented guidance on protecting the natural environment from sediment impacts during construction activities.
+The new ESC Guide for the Greater Golden Horseshoe Area addresses these key changes and provides practitioners with current, concise, relevant and solutions-oriented guidance on protecting the natural environment from sediment impacts during construction activities.

-- Gain an understanding of new requirements for turbidity monitoring on construction sites and the thresholds that apply, which sites they apply to, how to carry out monitoring, and what expectations apply with respect to turbidity exceedance response and reporting.
+- Gain an understanding of new requirements for turbidity monitoring on construction sites and the thresholds that apply, which sites they apply to, how to carry out monitoring, and what expectations apply with respect to turbidity exceedance response and reporting

-- Gain an understanding of how guidance on ESC best management practices has changed and expanded to include new technologies and strategies.
+- Gain an understanding of how guidance on ESC best management practices has changed and expanded to include new technologies and strategies

 ABOUT THE PRESENTER

 In addition to monitoring and research studies, Lisa has been involved in the development of guidance documents, including an application guide for the use of polyacrylamide on construction sites and the 2016 Inspection and Maintenance Guide for Stormwater Management Ponds and Constructed Wetlands.

 Most recently Lisa has worked on developing an updated erosion and sediment control guide for the Greater Golden Horseshoe Area Conservation Authorities.